yrahul3910/voting-app/README.md

 The main source code is in the `src` directory.
 Sass is used for styling.

 ## Authentication
 Custom authentication is implemented.
-JWT is used to send encoded data from the server, though the use of JWTs is not fully implemented as of this commit.
+JWT is used to send encoded data from the server, and is used along with `express-session` for session management.
+The JWT tokens are stored in the browser's session storage.
 The `bcrypt` module provides a secure one-way hash to store passwords in the database.
 During login, the user entered password is compared with the hashed password from the database.

 # Database
 MongoDB is used for the database, and the MongoDB driver for Node is used to modify the database, which is hosted on mLab.
 The database will have two collections: